danaevenhaim/testing-app/testFile.md

-THIS is A tEsT filE
+thiS is A tEsT filE

 It HAS some lines